apache/pulsar/site2/docs/client-libraries-websocket.md

 `type`| string | yes | Type of command.
 Must be `permit` `permitMessages`| int | yes | Number of messages to permit

+> **Note**
+>
-NB: in this mode it's possible to acknowledge messages in a different connection.
+> In this mode, it's possible to acknowledge messages in a different connection.

 #### Check if reach end of topic

-Consumer can check if it has reached end of topic by sending `isEndOfTopic` request.
+Consumer can check if it has reached the end of a topic by sending `isEndOfTopic` request.

 **Request**
 ```json